BenjaminBurton/Sports-Alerts-System-with-AWS/README.md

 1. Add NFL score alerts for extended functionality.
 2. Store user preferences (teams, game types) in DynamoDB for personalized alerts.
 3. Implement a web UI

+Credit goes to the creators of this repo:
+Ifeanyi Otuonye, Alicia Ahl,  Kathryn (Kat) Jones, DeShae Lyda